Amazing Little-Known Facts From The Bible

 Sarah died at age 127, Genesis 23:1.
 Abraham married again twice after Sarah's death and had more children, then died at 175, Genesis 25:7.
 Abraham’s father died at age 205, Genesis 11:31-32.

-That was a time when the human age was on its way to settle at around the 120 years max, we have today.
+That was a time when the human age was on its way down to settle at around the 120 years max of today.
 Genesis 6:3: "And the Lord said, “My Spirit will not remain with mankind forever, because they are corrupt.
 Their days will be 120 years.”"